Freeze-Guard² Poultry Drinker™

 - There’s no going back.
 Once the hole is drilled out, you’re married to this larger diameter Drinker.

 Does not heat water.
 This only addresses the nipple freezing issues common in all industry standard poultry nipples in 0°F to 32°F conditions.
-We doubt it will work in sub zero or sub zero wind chill conditions.
+It will begin to not work in sub zero or sub zero wind chill conditions.

 Download Installation Instructions…